 New students partially preregister before arriving for their first term.
-After the designated day or period of registration, changes in program may be made only with the written consent of the Faculty Advisor and instructor involved.
+After the designated day or period of registration, changes in program may be made only with the written consent of the faculty advisor and instructor involved.

 For registration during the term, students should plan their programs with their advisors.
-Students meet with their prospective instructors during the registration period in order to obtain the instructors' consent of the chosen courses.
+During the registration period, students meet with their prospective instructors for 4000-level courses in order to obtain the instructors' consent of the chosen courses.
+For 2000-level courses, students indicate their choices on the registration form.
+A random selection process is used for any 2000level courses that are over-enrolled.

 Note: Students who have outstanding balances due or who have not submitted a Plan will not be permitted to register.
-Only when a student has secured the instructor's and Advisor's signatures on the registration sheet and submitted the form to the Registrar's Office is the registration complete.
+Only when a student has secured the instructor's and advisor's signatures on the registration sheet and submitted the form to the Registrar's Office is the registration complete.
 Faculty are not obligated to sign a registration form if they do not approve of the program.